algolia/kubernetes-hands-on/18-stateful-set/README.md

 ## Helm

-It is a package manager for k8s: <https://helm.sh/>.
+It is a package manager for Kubernetes: <https://helm.sh/>.
-It contains multiple, ready to use, k8s manifest for projects, for example [mysql](https://github.com/helm/charts/tree/master/stable/mysql)
+It contains multiple, ready to use, Kubernetes manifest for projects, for example [mysql](https://github.com/helm/charts/tree/master/stable/mysql)

 ## Stateful Set